jun-hf/BackTestStock/README.md

 # BackTestStock
-1. You can calculate your p/l for your stocks
+1. You can calculate your p/l for your stocks.

 ## TODO
 1. Create the api for buySell strategy